duckdb/duckdb-web/docs/guides/file_formats/read_file.md

 ## Support for Projection Pushdown

 The table functions also utilize projection pushdown to avoid computing properties unnecessarily.
-So you could e.g. use this to glob a directory full of huge files to get the file size in the size column, as long as you omit the content column the data wont be read into DuckDB.
+So you could e.g., use this to glob a directory full of huge files to get the file size in the size column, as long as you omit the content column the data wont be read into DuckDB.